 Principles: The process of filtration refers to the physical removal of germs from water (not killing them as with chemical disinfection).
 Germs are eliminated by several physical characteristics like their size in relation to the filter's pores or hydrophobic or electrostatic interaction between the germ's surface and the filter material.
 Small particles (e.g. viruses) will be partially removed due to agglomeration.
-Depending on the filter type, there are construction-dependent advantages and disadvantages.
-Therefore, detailed knowledge about the filter type used is essential for any user.
-Read the specifications of the product carefully to be aware of the pore size!
+Depending on the filter type, there are construction-dependent advantages and disadvantages meaning that a detailed knowledge about the filter type used is essential for any user.
+Read the specifications of the product carefully and be aware of the pore size!

 Procedure: Water passes through the filter material, driven by either gravity or by applying pressure or suction manually or electrically.
-Pore size should not be larger than 0.2 μm to achieve an adequate removal of pathogens.
-For the removal of viruses a pore size of 0.02 μm is required.
+Pore size should not be larger than 0.2 μ m to achieve an adequate removal of pathogens.
+For the removal of viruses a pore size of 0.02 μ m is required.
 Use the filter according to the instructions.

-387 If more and more pressure is required to press water through the filter increases, the 388 filter unit needs to be cleaned.
-This should be performed only by persons trained 389 with the system to avoid damage.
-Clean according to the instructions in the manual (some filters like ceramic need to be brushed, others like hollow fibre filters can be 390 391 backwashed).
-Do not forget to dispose the first cup of water filtered after the system 392 was maintained to be sure that the "safe side" of the filter system is clean.
+If the pressure required to press water through the filter increases, the filter unit needs to be cleaned.
+This should be performed by persons trained with the system to avoid damage.
+Clean according to the instructions in the manual (some ceramic filters need to be brushed, others with hollow fibres can be backwashed).
+Do not forget to dispose the first cup of water filtered after the system was maintained to be sure that the "safe side" of the filter system is clean.